-Some advertisers use a different currency in Google AdWords to that which they use in Google Analytics.
+Some advertisers use a different currency in Google AdWords to that which they use in GA.
 Some companies prefer to do this so that they are billed in their country’s currency, but trade in other currencies.
 For example, a UK company might wish to be billed by AdWords in GBP, but might also want to use USD in Analytics – perhaps due to the use of multiple currencies in their online shop.

 It used to be that these advertisers would need to convert currencies manually, however now Google have made this automatic.

-In order to work out the exchange rate to be displayed, Google said that “In our calculations, we use the exchange rate at the midpoint of the reporting time range.
+In order to work out the exchange rate to be displayed, Big G said that “In our calculations, we use the exchange rate at the midpoint of the reporting time range.
 For example, if you are viewing a time period from January 5th to 19th, we will use the rate from January 12th to convert your AdWords cost data to the currency of your GA account.”